 While one of the first signs of Alzheimer’s disease is memory loss, the effects of the disease will become severe enough to affect work, relationships, and, eventually, daily activities.7

 In time, Alzheimer’s patients develop the same behavioral traits as

 Gradually, patients lose awareness of events around them; they also become frail and in need of help with daily activities.
 Alzheimer’s patients develop certain neuropsychiatric symptoms as well, such as depression, aggression, agitation, apathy, sleep disruption, and psychosis.
 These occur in varying degrees in different people and have different effects during the course of the disease.9

 Like dementia, Alzheimer’s disease affects and progresses differently in every patient.
 The symptoms that occur in every stage of Alzheimer’s is still an area that is being researched.
-On average, patients may live for more than a decade after they are diagnosed with Alzheimer’s, making it the leading cause of disability in the elderly.10
+On average, patients may live for more than a decade after they are diagnosed with Alzheimer’s, making it the leading cause of

 Causes: Dementia Vs. Alzheimer’s